-The Difference Between Positive Thinking And Changing Your Self Image
+Positive Thinking Versus Changing Your Self Image

-Changing the self-image is very different from just thinking positively or using will power.
-Dr Maltz suggests that thinking positively or will power is similar to putting on new clothes.
+Changing the self-image is very different from just thinking positively or using willpower.
+Dr Maltz suggests that thinking positively or willpower is similar to putting on new clothes.
 New clothes feel good when first worn but the effect is temporary.
-More recent research indicates that will power is essentially a conscious mind activity that disappears when we sleep.
+More recent research indicates that willpower is essentially a conscious mind activity that disappears when we sleep.
 Therefore will power has to be regenerated each day.

 In order to make a permanent change, you must change your self-image within your subconscious mind.

-The Subconscious and Conscious Mind Working Together
+The Subconscious And Conscious Mind Working Together

 A goal-striving machine needs clear goals and objectives.
 Dr Maltz surmises that our subconscious goal-striving machine operates automatically, and what it achieves in anything is a reflection of the clarity of the goals and objectives that it holds.